 If you wish to lodge a caveat it is essential that you do so as soon as possible to avoid a grant of representation being obtained.
 We do recommend that you seek legal advice as soon as you are able to, to try to resolve any issues by consent and avoid court proceedings if possible.

 Our specialist will dispute and contentious probate solicitors offer a fixed fee service to prepare and send the caveat to the Probate Registry.
-If you would like to instruct us in this regard, please complete the form below and a member of our Disputed Wills and Trusts Team will be in contact with you shortly (alternatively, you can instruct us by telephone on 01884 203 018 or email email@example.com for a free, no obligation chat to see how we can help you).
+If you would like to instruct us in this regard, please complete the form below and a member of our Disputed Wills and Trusts Team will be in contact with you shortly (alternatively, you can instruct us by telephone on 01884 203 018 or email firstname.lastname@example.org for a no obligation chat to see how we can help you).